Updated: January 2020

 Eastern North Atlantic

 There have been several surveys in the Central Eastern North Atlantic since the 1980s.
-However, most of these surveys have not been optimised for the sei whale, running earlier and further north than the primary summer distribution area for sei whales.
+However, most of these surveys have not been optimised for the sei whale and do not coincide with peak abundance of sei whales in the area as they are run earlier and further north than the primary summer distribution area for sei whales.
 Thus far, only one survey has run later in the season and further south – the North Atlantic Sightings Survey in 1989.
-This survey resulted in an estimate of 10,300 sei whales (CV=0.27, 95% CI: 6,150-17,260) for the Icelandic and Faroese area (Cattanach et al., 1993).
-The survey in 1995 yielded an estimate of 9,249 sei whales (95% CI: 3,700-23,116), which could suggest a northward shift in distribution (Borchers & Burt, 1997).
-However, this surprisingly high estimate could also be attributed to the fluctuations in sei whale abundance and distribution between seasons, especially taking into consideration previous and later estimates (e.g. Pike et al., 2011, 2019).
+This survey resulted in an estimate of 10,300 sei whales (95% CI: 6,150 – 17,260) for the Icelandic and Faroese area (Cattanach et al. 1993).
+The survey in 1995 yielded an estimate of 9,249 sei whales (95% CI: 3,700 – 23,116), which could suggest a northward shift in distribution (Borchers & Burt 1997).
+However, this surprisingly high estimate could also be attributed to high fluctuations in sei whale abundance and distribution (e.g. Pike et al. 2011, 2019) in what are referred to as “sei whale years” (NAMMCO 2019).
+These are years in which the numbers of sei whales seen in northern areas are dramatically higher than in other years.
+This indicates temporal variation in their migration patterns.

 The latest survey, run in 2015, resulted in an estimate of 3,767 animals (95% CI 1,156-12,270) for the Central North Atlantic (Iceland and the Faroe Islands) (Pike et al. 2019a, NAMMCO 2019).